WE HAVE USED BOTH PLATFORMS AND BREAK IT DOWN FOR YOU HERE

 - Free traffic: With Etsy if your product is right and you do some competitor research you will have people viewing your products in no time.
 Millions of people come to Etsy to browse for products so customers are right at your door step.

 - Easy to set-up and run: Opening an Etsy store is very simple and easy.
 You don’t need to be a tech person or E-commerce pro.
-I have a free step by step Etsy set up blog in case you are already sold on Etsy.
+I have free step by step Etsy Tips in case you are already sold on Etsy.
 Once you have set it up, they have a very user-friendly platform and it won’t take you long to figure out.

 - Etsy are great at marketing: Etsy have become genius and consistent in their marketing efforts.
 They are constantly updating and reminding your customers about your store so you are in good hands.